Release Plan Template

 - Who will be affected by the release: This can focus on the internal users who will need to adapt to the recent release changes and prepare accordingly.

-- Risks: Every change includes risks, and a release plan must address these.
+- Risks: Every change includes risks, and a release plan template must address these.
 Otherwise, they may be overlooked.
 The risk should have mitigation plans as well, not just the potential problem.

-- Who needs to approve any CR (Change Request): Any change to the release must be submitted, reviewed, approved, and documented.
+- Who needs to approve any CR (Change Request): Any change request to the release must be submitted, reviewed, approved, and documented.
 This section outlines what the chain for these approvals is.

 - The timeline: This is usually a high-level plan for the release and outlines what needs to be done and who, the status, and any comments about the tasks.
 The format can be Excel, MS-Project, etc.